 Does United Way operate its own programs?
 Yes, throughout the years and through the voice of the community United Way, recognized pressing needs that had to be fulfilled within our community.
 Therefore, we fund and administer the Gemma E. Moran United Way/Labor Food Center, Project Warm-Up, and Individual Development Accounts in partnership with Liberty Bank.

 Does United Way administer programs that it does not fund?
 Yes, United Way works within the community on a federal and state level to bring together people and organizations for the betterment of southeastern Connecticut.
-United Way of Southeastern Connecticut and the Gemma E. Moran United Way/Labor Food Center administer the Emergency Food and Shelter Program, Gorin’s Cooperative Furniture Bank, FamilyWize RX Discount Cards, The Diaper Bank, and Day of Caring.
+United Way of Southeastern Connecticut and the Gemma E. Moran United Way/Labor Food Center administer the New London County Fund to End Homelessness, Emergency Food and Shelter Program, FamilyWize RX Discount Cards, The Diaper Bank, Day of Caring.